NETL-RIC/URC-Assessment-Method/user_doc/source/create_grid_task.md

 (CHECK THIS) Projection Override allows the user to upload the preferred projection for the grid outputs.

 *Grid Cell Dimensions*
-The user may select the grid cell dimensions for the grid outputs.
+The user may enter the grid cell dimensions for the grid outputs.
+A standard grid size of 1000 x 1000 is provided.
 The cell unit of measurement will be defined per the input spatial file(s)' units.
 _Note_ smaller grid cell dimensions will potentially increase processing time.

 *Outputs*